ricardogarro/ricardogarro/README.md

 -->

-My name is Ricardo, I'm from Argentina and I'm a project management.
+My name is Ricardo, I'm from Argentina and I'm a Systems Engineer.

+### Skills 👋